Welcome to McKay Orthopaedic Research Laboratory

 Director, McKay Orthopaedic Research Laboratory

 The McKay Laboratory of Orthopaedic Surgery Research is a shared research facility for the faculty of the Department of Orthopaedic Surgery at the University of Pennsylvania.
-The McKay Laboratory is temporarily located on the ground and first floors of Stemmler Hall, while the building is undergoing a complete renovation and update of research facilities.
-The anticipated completion of the permanent space is summer/fall of 2018 at which time the lab will move to the third floor and occupy more than 22,000 square feet.
+The McKay Laboratory is located on the third floor of Stemmler Hall.